 With four generations of family skiers behind her it’s no surprise Nickie’s parents had skis on her feet as soon as she could walk.
 And with that kind of heritage she was destined to find her calling on the slopes.

-Nickie is ‘hands on’ when it comes to Mabey Ski adventures too, scouting out small backcountry lodges, brainstorming new ideas with guides and getting insider tips from partners that make guests feel like locals.
+Nickie is ‘hands on’ when it comes to Mabey Ski adventures too, scouting out small backcountry lodges, dreaming up new ideas with guides and gathering insider tips from partners that make guests feel like locals.

-When she isn’t in the backcountry in search of fresh tracks, you’ll find her taking a dip in the local lakes, hiking trails, falling off her mountain bike or tucking into a charcuterie board with a cabernet sauvignon at Bar Oso.
+When she isn’t in the backcountry in search of fresh tracks, you’ll find her swimming in the local lakes, hiking trails, or falling off her mountain bike.

 Favourite ski experience: There are a few, but I’ll narrow it down to two.
 Skiing waist-deep powder with a local guide in Rusutsu, Japan, where we skied fresh lines all day long and finished with a dip in a mountainside onsen (hot spring).
-And a more recent multi-day trip in BC’s backcountry where my boundaries were pushed and I was dropping 2-metre cornices into knee-deep powder and skiing some of the best lines of my life — steep, soft and long!
+And more recently an overnight basecamp in BC’s backcountry where we built a snow table, cooked a gourmet BBQ and watched the sun set behind our campsite ― one of my favourite ski trips since moving to Whistler.

 What’s on your bucket list: To ski all 7 continents.
 I’ve skied in North America, Europe, Asia and Australasia so far.
-Next, I want to ski tour in Peru and experience the local culture (donkeys take your skis up to the alpine whilst you hike up!).
-Then I’m aiming to ski in Antarctica in November 2023, and Morocco before 2025.
+Next, I want to ski tour in Chile and experience the local culture (donkeys can even take your skis up to the alpine whilst you hike up!).
+Then I’m aiming to ski in Antarctica in November 2023.

 Head of Adventures

-Over the last 14 years he has worked in the UK, Belgium, the French Alps, and Canada in the sales, ski travel and destination marketing sectors and specializes in making the impossible happen for his clients.
+Over the last 14 years he has worked in the UK, Belgium, the French Alps, and Canada in the sales, ski travel and destination marketing sectors and specialises in making the impossible happen for his guests.

 When he’s not out skiing, day dreaming about skiing, talking about skiing, planning where to go skiing, tuning skis, and researching gear to use whilst skiing, Ben loves to snowmobile, mountain bike, hike, camp, fly fish, eat cheese, collect (and drink) wine and tell atrocious dad jokes.
 Did we mention he likes to ski?